alidcastano/alidcastano.com/content/essays/2019-05-28-ThoughtfulDesign.md

 Even above one feature or another, in the user’s mind, is the surface level appearance of the product itself.
 Just like the vibe of a restaurant sets its mood, the vibe of an app sets its atmosphere.
 As we hunch over to stare at a small screen, minor details and their associations leave an impression on us and impact how feel while using a product.

-There are serveral factors that give an app a certain presence in a users mind.
+There are several factors that give an app a certain presence in a users mind.
 The way navigation is structured—horizontal or vertical; or how the notification system is setup—are you a friend, follower, or subscriber.
 Each feature has certain implications that give shape to the interaction.
-But in thinking about what it means to feel an app, and vibe with it, in each app I considered the most noticable impression came from its colors.
+But in thinking about what it means to feel an app, and vibe with it, in each app I considered the most noticeable impression came from its colors.

 It’s enlightening, for example, to compare the main colors app and its core user.
 In the case of note apps: Evernote’s colors are green and black; these are the colors of money and late nights, so it’s fitting that their core user is working professionals.
 Onenote’s color is purple; I can’t readily think of anything that’s purple besides a flower, so putting this color on app seems elaborate and artificial; which is also fitting, since Onenote’s core user is students.
 As you make an app you get a feel what colors it should have, even if you can’t explain why until you associate them with its intended audience.